mndahlen/dahlen_portfolio/readme.md

 * Project: Community analysis of graph created from QuoteBank dataset
     - Awarded top 10 (no order) out of 117 (Best project award)
     - Team of 4
+    - Only the dataset was predefined.
+Everything else was up to our creativity and ambition!
     - Datastory: https://julienadda.wixsite.com/arcadieteam
     - https://github.com/mndahlen/CS401-SOCIALGRAPH

 ### EPFL Image and Video Processing
 * Project: Multi-camera tracking of people in a room
-    - On my own, problem was set and solved by myself
+    - On my own, problem was defined and solved by myself
     - https://github.com/mndahlen/procam-multi-camera-recognition

 ### LiU BSc Project (Swedish)